refnx/refnx/doc/installation.rst

 .. _github: https://github.com/refnx/refnx
 .. _homebrew: https://brew.sh/

-*refnx* has been tested on Python 3.7, 3.8, 3.9, and 3.10.
+*refnx* has been tested on Python 3.8, 3.9, 3.10, and 3.11.
 It requires the *numpy, scipy, cython* packages to work.
-Additional features require the *pytest, h5py, xlrd, uncertainties, attrs, matplotlib, Jupyter,* *ipywidgets, traitlets, tqdm, pandas, pyqt5, periodictable, pymc, pytensor,* *corner* packages.
-To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
+Additional features require the *pytest, h5py, xlrd, uncertainties, attrs, matplotlib, Jupyter,* *ipywidgets, traitlets, tqdm, pandas, pyqt6, periodictable, pymc, pytensor,* To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows